Click on the images help you identify a paper birch.

 Wood uses

-Hard, strong, tough, light in weight, brown tinged with red, nearly white sapwood; used for spools, toothpicks, toys, snowshoe frames, handles, paper pulp, flooring, firewood, and interior finish.
-Years ago, birch bark was extensively used by American Indians for canoes and wigwams and for making baskets, cups, bags, and other useful utensils.
+Hard, strong, tough, lightweight, brown tinged with red, nearly white sapwood.
+Used for spools, toothpicks, toys, snowshoe frames, handles, paper pulp, flooring, firewood, and interior finish.
+The betulin (a substance with fungicidal properties) in the bark is resistant to water and rot.
+Birch bark has been used extensively to construct canoes and wigwams.
+Today it is still used to produce baskets, cups, bags, and other useful utensils.